CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Secret Doors.** The map for the Lavender Lancer Hideout is marked with an "S" to indicate the placement of secret doors.
 These doors are constructed from stone and blend seamlessly with the surrounding walls.
 Detecting a secret door from a distance of up to 10 feet without actively searching for it requires a passive Wisdom (Perception) score of 15 or higher.
 A character who actively searches the wall can uncover the secret door with a successful DC 10 Wisdom (Perception) check.
 These secret doors swing open on concealed iron hinges and are not locked.

-**Light.** Most areas within the hideout are illuminated by oil lamps affixed to wall sconces, which are refilled every few hours as necessary.
+**Light.** Most areas within the hideout are illuminnated by oil lamps affixed to wall sconces, which are refilled every few hours as necessary.

 > **What the Lavender Lancers Know**
 >